Social tools are not just about giving people a voice, but giving them a way to collaborate contribute and connect – John Stepper

 - Slideshares: Slideshare is a visual information, you can present a ton of content in an easy to digest way.

-- Links: If you have a valuable content that lives outside of Twitter and can’t be embedded, a regular link will do.
+- Links: If you have a valuable content that lives outside of Twitter and can’t be embedded, a regular link will do the trick.
 Add a hashtag to empower its reach, and give a clear idea of what the link is leading to.